Echo (Dollhouse episode): Removal

 "Echo" was eventually completely dropped from the official Dollhouse episode list and was later taken apart so that different scenes could be used in later episodes.
 During an interview given on October 26, 2009, creator/writer/director Joss Whedon stated:

 "The original pilot was in fact thrown out.
 Again, at my behest.
 Once it became clear what paradigm the network was shooting for, it just didn't fit at all, even after I'd reshot more than half of it...
 To get a sense of how completely turned around I was during this process, you should know there was a scene with Eliza and the astonishing Ashley Johnson that I wrote and shot completely differently three different times, with different characters in different places (actually I wrote it closer to eight times), and none of it will ever see air.
 Which is as it should be (though I'm determined to get Ms. Johnson back in the future)."

 The network eventually asked for a "five-pilot" set-up, making the first five episodes of season one essentially standalone episodes with little overall plot development.
 "Ghost" became the season one premiere episode.

-Note: Ashley Johnson did, in fact, return to Dollhouse in the season one finale "Omega."
+Ashley Johnson returned to Dollhouse in the season one finale "Omega".